Help & FAQs

 3) Dry cooking:

 Cooking high and dry is another cause.
-Cracks may form if the heat is too high, i.e. cooking above medium-low heat, especially when cooking dry or semi-dry recipes.
+Cracks may form if the heat is too high, i.e. cooking above medium-low heat, especially when cooking dry or semi-dry recipes, or if cooking for a long time.
 It’s best to cook these kinds of recipes (like stir-fries and sautés) after the pot is fully seasoned.
 Additionally, heat settings should not be higher than medium-low heat on gas stoves or medium heat (at the most) on electric stoves with diffusers.

-If you avoid cooking with high and uneven heat, you can have a pot that lasts forever!
+If you avoid cooking with high and uneven heat, you can have a pot that lasts for a very long time!
 Please note that if your pot has a crack, the pot should not shatter.
 Cracks develop over time and it is still safe to use your pots despite these cracks, and if you go back to cooking at less heat, the crack should naturally heal (in this case, the crack will still be visible, but no leaking will come from it).
 For any cracks that continue to leak, here are two methods to help heal these cracks:

 Any cracks that cause leaking can be healed by these two methods: